dark-doraemon/FirstBlazorApp/README.md

 >> 3. Event propagation

 Suppose I have a div tag that contains a button.
 Both the div and button have onclick events.
 So, when I click the button then both the onclick events get’s executed.
 That is, first the onclick event of the button is executed and then the onclick event of the div gets executed.
 This is an unexpected behaviour and happens due to propagation of events from child towards the parents. <br>
-Nghĩa là ta có một button trong một thẻ div khi ta và cả 2 thẻ này đều có @onclick.
-Khi ta click vào button thì thì cả 2 sự kiện này đều được kích hoạt, đầu tiên là từ button sao đó tới thẻ div, nó có thể gây ra một số hành vi chúng ta không mong muốn.
+Nghĩa là ta có một button nằm trong trong một thẻ div và cả 2 thẻ này đều có @onclick.
+Khi ta click vào button thì thì cả 2 sự kiện này đều được kích hoạt(onclick của button và onclick của div), đầu tiên là từ button sao đó tới thẻ div, nó có thể gây ra một số hành vi chúng ta không mong muốn.
 Phần này sẽ hướng dẫn cách giải quyết.

 See example in code ->  Pages/EventPropagation.razor